 - You will be emailed a coursepack (as a PDF file) which contains the course schedule, syllabus, and supplemental reading materials.

-- You will receive the link to the course’s FaceBook group on email.
+- You will also receive the link to the course’s FaceBook group via email.
 Make a request to join the group.
 Once you are in the group, introduce yourself to the participants: tell us something about yourself, what you hope to get out of the course, and what drives your interests in Scotland.

 Before Each Class Session